 THINGS TO KEEP IN MIND:

-We are not looking for any specific genre or type of comic book.
+- We are not looking for any specific genre of comic book.
 We are looking for comics that are well written and well drawn, by people who are dedicated and can meet deadlines.

-Finally, since Image Comics, Inc. owns no intellectual properties, you can be assured, accepted or not, your property will remain yours.
+- Finally, since Image Comics, Inc. owns no intellectual properties, you can be assured—accepted or not—that your property will remain yours.